-But just as we finished trimming the tree, Sarah dug into our Christmas book tray and pulled out “The 12 Dogs of Christmas,” one of our old favorites.
+But just as we finished trimming the tree, Ashar dug into our Christmas book tray and pulled out “The 12 Dogs of Christmas,” one of our old favorites.
 (I mean, like, as old as Sarah!)

 I was still decorating, so I admit, I didn’t pay too much attention, even when she said, “I’m going to write my own ’12 Days of Christmas.'”

 It was easily an hour or so later that she said, “Wow, Day 11, almost done!”
 And I thought… wait, what is she doing?

 Well, this was it (click the image to see a bigger version!)